somerandomdev49/dcore/codestyle.md

 clang-format shoud handle it all. so you can read `.clang-format` or write some code and see what changed.

+## Semantics style

+* redundant namespaces:
+  Sometimes, c++ can't resolve a symbol, so you are required to write out the full name of the namespace.
+Also sometimes, you have similar symbols in different namespaces, you might want to specify the partical name of the namespace.
+For example: you have two symbols: `EventTypeMouseMoved` and `EventTypeFocus` from  different categories (one from the input system and the other from the widget system) If you have both avaliable in the same context, write `event::EventTypeMouseMoved` and `gui::EventTypeFocus` (but sometimes it's obvious, so don't specify the namespace)

 [cpp_help1]: https://stackoverflow.com/a/333964/9110517